 (5) Violation of this division shall be considered a Class B violation as defined by Oregon Revised Statutes.

-(F) Dangerous dogs.
+(F) Dangerous dogs

 (1) Any dog that has the propensity to bite, causes physical injury, or otherwise threatens or endangers the safety of any person or domestic animal, without provocation, shall be considered dangerous.